garrandall/popular-music-data/tracks/i-love-it-kanye-west-lil-pump.md

 All this water on my neck
 Look like I fell when I went fishin' (fell!)
 So much diamonds on my bust down
-Ooh, fuck, what's the time?
+Oh, fuck, what's the time?
 (Where we at?)
 Me and Smokepurpp sippin' drank (Purpp!)
-Ooh, fuck, she take lines (lines)
+Oh, fuck, she take lines (lines)

 You're such a fuckin' ho, I love it (scoop!
 I love it) You're such a fuckin' ho, I love it (I love it)